 As previously mentioned, there is room for error with a California DUI breath test.
 You can decline a preliminary alcohol screening breath test (PAS) unless you are under 21 years of age, or are on probation from a previous DUI.
 It is uncommon for police officers to let you know that you do no have to take the PAS test.

-The PAS test is given roadside, on a handheld breathalyzer.
+The PAS test is given roadside on a handheld breathalyzer.
 This test is given before the driver is arrested.
-After the driver is arrested, and evidentiary air test on the breathalyzer will also be given.
+After the driver is arrested, an evidentiary air test on the breathalyzer will also be given.
 This evidentiary air test usually takes place at the police station or possibly a mobile police checkpoint.

 There are certain rules that police must adhere to when administering DUI breath tests.
 Some of the rules are:

-4. The breath test device must be correctly calibrated.
-California law states that a breath testing devise is calibrated after ever 150 use or every 10 days, whichever occurs first.
+- The breath test device must be correctly calibrated.
+California law states that a breath testing device is calibrated after every 150 uses or every 10 days, whichever occurs first.

-6. The person administering must obtain two breath tests and the results can be no different than 0.02 g per 100 milliliters of blood alcohol.
+- The person administering must take two breath tests and the results can vary no more than 0.02 g per 100 milliliters of blood alcohol.
 It is okay for the person to ask you to "blow" more than two times to get the correct breath samples.

 As noted above, if you are stopped and arrested for a DUI, there will typically be two distinct tests.
 The first is the PAS test which is the pre-arrest roadside breath test.
 If you are over 21, and not on probation, you can refuse to take the PAS test.
 Even if you refuse to take the test, you still might be arrested for a DUI.
-If you are ultimately arrested, you then must take a "chemical test" if asked.
+If you are ultimately arrested, you then must take the "chemical test" if asked.
 Often officers will ask you to take a chemical test if they suspect you are under the influence of drugs, as well as, or rather than alcohol.

 If you refuse to take a chemical test after you are arrested, it can result in enhanced penalties if you are convicted of a DUI.
 Further, the DMV will suspend your license for a minimum of one year.

-A common question is, is it is better to choose a blood test or DUI breath test?
+People often ask whether it is better to choose a blood test or DUI breath test?
 Unfortunately, there is no clear cut answer.
-Both tests can work to your advantage and disadvantages in different instances.
+Both tests can work to your advantage or disadvantage depending on the specific case.

 A DUI breath test will not measure your blood alcohol directly.
 The breath test mathematically converts the alcohol in your breath into the amount in your blood, which is why the sample must be taken from deep in your lungs.
 This conversion is called a 'partition ratio".

-Breath samples cannot preserve, so it is difficult to verify the test at a later time.
+Breath samples cannot be preserved, so it is difficult to verify the test at a later time.
 This can work to your benefit if an attorney questions the accuracy of the test.
 On the other hand, blood tests can be preserved, and can be independently tested to verify the results.
 This can also work to you benefit if the results show that test was not accurate.

 If you have been charged with a DUI, our attorneys can help you.
 Call us for a free consultation and we can begin to discreetly and respectfully investigate your case.
-Our attorneys are specifically trained and exclusively handle these types of cases in San Diego and Orange County.
+Our attorneys are specifically trained and exclusively handle these types of cases throughout San Diego county.

-The experienced criminal defense attorneys at San Diego DUI Attorney can assess your case, build a defense and help reduce charges or avoid a conviction following your DUI arrest.
-The entire staff at San Diego DUI Attorney specializes in DUI and Criminal Defense Law, serving clients in Orange County, San Diego, Vista, El Cajon, Oceanside, Chula Vista and other San Diego County communities.
+The experienced criminal defense attorneys at the San Diego DUI Attorney can assess your case, build a strong defense, help reduce charges, and work to avoid a conviction following your DUI arrest.
+The entire staff at San Diego DUI proudly serves clients in Orange County, San Diego, Vista, El Cajon, Oceanside, Chula Vista and all other other San Diego County communities.